Last updated: January 2026

 3. Figure out where you’ll live

 When it comes to living together, where you’ll live will be one of the biggest decisions you’ll make.
-It’s generally advised to move into a new place together; this way, it’s a new space for both of you, and no one feels more ownership over the place.
-You’ll get to decorate and furnish your new living space together!
+Ideally, move into a new place together.
+That way, it’s a fresh start for both of you, and no one feels like a guest in someone else’s space.
+Plus, you get to decorate and furnish the place together.

-Sometimes, this isn’t always possible and your partner might move into your place.
+Sometimes, this isn’t always possible, and your partner might move into your pad.
 If your partner moves in with you, you’ll need to ensure that you both feel entitled to the shared space.
-You might need to compromise on how space is currently organised and sacrifice some of your furniture to make room for your partner’s belongings.
+You might need to clear out some of your old gear to make actual room for your partner’s stuff so they feel at home, not just like they’re crashing on your sofa.

 4. Plan for the worst